olavoasantos/micra/packages/theme-generator/README.md

   /*
    * The value of the element.
 This is a string representation
-   * of the value for this element's ThemeToken definition.
+   * of the value for this element's ThemeTokens definition.
    * In our case, we'd get "#ccc".
    */
   value: string;